 What is meant by a "meat pen show"?

 Answer: A meat pen show is a show where the emphasis is on the consistency of the rabbit.
 So three rabbits are shown at the same time and are judged on how identical they are in looks, size, and condition.
-There is a weight limitation which is generally between 3 to 5 pounds.
+Most often there are show regulations to the size of the rabbits shown.
+Usually there is a weight limitation typically between 3 to 5 pounds and/or an age limit of no more than twelve weeks.

 How long does a rabbit live?